 - Member continues to meet the criteria in section I: AND

-- There is documentation showing a decrease in the amount of sickle cell pain crises per year; AND
+- There is documentation showing a decrease in the amount of sickle cell pain crises from baseline; AND

-- There is documentation showing a decrease in use of other sickle cell pain medications such as decrease in opioid use, decrease hydroxyurea use; AND
+- There is documentation showing a decrease in use of other sickle cell pain medications such as decrease in opioid use; AND

-- Absence of unacceptable toxicity from the drug (e.g. infusion-related reactions, interference with automated platelet counts (platelet clumping)).
+- Absence of unacceptable toxicity from the drug (e.g. infusion-related reactions).

-V. Other uses of Adakveo (crizanlizumab-tmca) are considered investigational.
+V. Other uses of Adakveo (crizanlizumab-tmca) including but not limited to, sickle cell disease in pediatric patients less than age 16, and myelofibrosis are considered investigational.

 There is no National Coverage Determination (NCD) or Local Coverage Determination (LCD) for jurisdiction JL for this service.
 Therefore, Medicare Advantage Products will follow the Horizon BCBSNJ Medical Policy.